chinvib66/watcho-party-hackoverflow/README.md

 More commands can be seen in watcho-party-dishathon/package.json

 1. The web app launches on http://localhost:3000
-2. The backend servers launch on ports 4000 and 4001
+2. The backend servers launch on ports 4000

 ### Using Docker